Cholokiwi/pomtc/README.md

-# Model-based clustering for longitudinal ordinal data #
+# Bayesian model-based clustering for longitudinal ordinal data #

 ### Computer scripts to reproduce simulation in Costilla et al 2018 ###
 This repository contains the R and C++ binary files to reproduce results presented in Table 2 (section 3.4 Model validation using simulated data).
 C++ source files are also included for convenience.
-Scripts run in Linux and Windows 64 bits versions (x86-64).
+Scripts ONLY run in Linux and Windows (x86-64, ie 64 bits versions).

 A brief description of these files can be found below.